Hassan Pakravan

 Hassan Pakravan (4 August 1911 – 11 April 1979) was a well-known diplomat and minister in the Pahlavi pre-revolutionary government of Iran.
 He is not only notable for his political involvement with the Mohammad Reza Pahlavi government and SAVAK, but also his relationship with Ruhollah Khomeini.

 Early life and education

-Hassan Pakravan, son of Fathollah and Emineh, was born in Tehran on 4 August 1911 (13 Mordad 1290 AP).
-His father held many high government posts, including governor of Khorasan Province and ambassador to Italy.
+Hassan Pakravan, son of Fathollah and Amineh Pakravan, was born in Tehran on 4 August 1911 (13 Mordad 1290 AP).
+His father held many high government posts, including governor of Khorasan province and ambassador to Italy.
 His mother, partly of European descent, was a professor at the University of Tehran.
 She was awarded the prestigious French Prix Rivarol, which the French government gives to foreign authors who write directly in French.
 She was related to the Habsburg rulers of the Austro-Hungarian empire.

 As a child, Pakravan accompanied his parents to Cairo, where his father was appointed diplomatic agent.
 There, he received his primary education at the Lycée Français.
 He was then sent to Liège, Belgium where he attended high school and university.
 Pakravan then studied at the artillery school in Poitiers, France, and the Ecole d’Application d’Artillerie in Fontainebleau.